-- A supply is cancelled, - The nature of the supply is fundamentally varied or altered, - The consideration for a supply is altered or - The goods (or part thereof) are returned to the supplier, credit is allowed until the amount specified in the credit note is paid by the recipient.
-Where a credit note for the excess has been issued, the recipient must treat the additional VAT indicated as output tax paid in the period in which the credit note is received.
+- a supply is cancelled - the nature of the supply is fundamentally varied or altered - the consideration for a supply is altered, or - the goods (or part thereof) are returned to the supplier.

 If the VAT properly chargeable exceeds the VAT actually accounted for by the supplier, the excess amount must be treated as output tax by the supplier.

 Where a debit note for the excess has been issued, the recipient must treat the additional VAT indicated as input tax paid in the period in which the debit note is received.

-If the VAT actually accounted for exceeds the VAT properly chargeable, the supplier is allowed an input tax credit for the excess amount unless the recipient is not a taxable person, in which case no input tax
+If the VAT actually charged by the supplier exceeds the VAT properly chargeable, the supplier is allowed an input tax credit for the excess amount unless the recipient is not a taxable person, in which case no input tax credit is allowed until the amount specified in the credit note is paid by the recipient.